-- Complaint received by Monitoring Officer. - Upon receipt of a complaint under the Code of Conduct the Monitoring Officer (or their nominee) should undertake an initial assessment and may:- - (a) reject the complaint on the grounds that it falls outside the scope of a valid Code of Conduct complaint; - (b) determine that there is no breach of the Code and no further action should be taken; or - (c) ,-where considered appropriate, enter into an early preliminary and informal dialogue with the complainant and the Councillor complained of, and agree with a view to providing early mediation which, with agreement of both parties, can promote a speedy informal resolution of the complaint

-(a)(d) refer the complaint to the Chair of Standards Committee for consideration in accordance with the procedure set out below.

-- Types of informal resolution following mediationreferred to in (c) above might include: - (a) An explanation by the subject Councillor of the circumstances surrounding the complaint; - (b) An apology from the subject Councillor; - (c) Agreement from the subject Councillor to attend relevant training or to take part in a mentoring process or, where the complainant is also a Councillor, an agreement to participate in mediation involving the appropriate Political Group Leaders; - (d) Offering to engage in a process of mediation or conciliation between the subject Councillor and the complainant; - (e) Correcting an entry in a register; - (f) Any other action capable of resolving the complaint. - Where, in the opinion of the Monitoring Officer, the subject Councillor has appropriately addressed the matters raised there will be no further action taken in respect of the complaint and the Monitoring Officer will notify both the complainant and the subject Councillor of this decision.
+- Complaint received by Monitoring Officer. - Upon receipt of a complaint under the Code of Conduct the Monitoring Officer (or their nominee) should undertake an initial assessment and may:- - (a) reject the complaint on the grounds that it falls outside the scope of a valid Code of Conduct complaint; - (b) determine that there is no breach of the Code and no further action should be taken; or - (c) where considered appropriate, enter into an early preliminary and informal dialogue with the complainant and the Councillor complained of, and agree a speedy informal resolution of the complaint - (d) refer the complaint to the Chair of Standards Committee for consideration in accordance with the procedure set out below. - Types of informal resolution referred to in (c) above might include: - (a) An explanation by the subject Councillor of the circumstances surrounding the complaint; - (b) An apology from the subject Councillor; - (c) Agreement from the subject Councillor to attend relevant training or to take part in a mentoring process or, where the complainant is also a Councillor, an agreement to participate in mediation involving the appropriate Political Group Leaders; - (d) Offering to engage in a process of mediation or conciliation between the subject Councillor and the complainant; - (e) Correcting an entry in a register; - (f) Any other action capable of resolving the complaint. - Where, in the opinion of the Monitoring Officer, the subject Councillor has appropriately addressed the matters raised there will be no further action taken in respect of the complaint and the Monitoring Officer will notify both the complainant and the subject Councillor of this decision.